Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why this was the #1 song of 1990

 What pushed it all the way to the top of the year-end chart was consistency.
-This wasn’t a novelty spike or a trend record that briefly caught fire.
+This was not a novelty spike or a trend record that briefly caught fire.
 “Hold On” had staying power because it worked across formats and moods.
-It could play in a car, at home, at work, in a mall, at a school dance, basically anywhere America had speakers.
-And beneath the smoothness, there’s a real core to it: that lyric about enduring, regrouping, and getting yourself together landed in a way that felt comforting, not corny.
+It could play in a car, at home, at work, in a mall, at a school dance — basically anywhere America had speakers.

 Gen X Rewind